Getting Started

 You should see:

-The first request to any URL will show X-PageSpeed: MISS while resources are being optimized.
-Subsequent requests will show X-PageSpeed: HIT.
+The first request to any URL will show X-Page-Speed: MISS (or X-Mod-Pagespeed: MISS on Apache) while resources are being optimized.
+Subsequent requests will show HIT.

 License activation